theSurikat/CS-460-Final-Project/bluetooth-proximity/README.md

 Using this sort of app would aid in invading a location for attackers.
 They can case the area, and find the devices inside.
 Running hcitool scan works to find all the devices in the area, but doesn't tell you where they are.
 This tool could.
 Also this could be used during more physically oriented CTF matches where you're allowed to steal devices.
 This could help teams steal those devices in order to break past the defenses somewhere else.
 If these kind of hackathons aren't a thing, they should be.
 From my research there is not way to hide your RSSI for bluetooth, so the best way to defend against something like this

+Additional work:
+A lot of additional work was done using arduinos and bluetooth dongles.
+I wanted to create a network of arduinos communicating the RSSI values they get to create a "map" of the devices in the area.
+This proved to be much more challenging for me as it required substantial hardware and RF knowledge to get the values even close to accurate.
+This idea was my main hope and a lot of time went into it.
+When it didn't work, I settled for something else that was much more attainable because of the use of open-source libraries and not needing special hardware.